 The concept is fairly simple: Using Unreal Engine 4 a user will be able to use VR hardware to explore landscape data, both in a top down approach as well as an “in-person” approach.
 Use of VR in archaeology is not new however most applications have been for public presentation and dissemination.
 This project aims to take this concept further and investigate its application to and enhancement of archaeological research.

-This project is currently being undertaken as part of a PhD at the University of Kent and has entered its 2nd year.
+This project is currently being undertaken as part of a PhD at the University of Kent and has entered its 3rd and final year.

 Further info can be found here: ResearchGate Project Page

 So what is the point of all this?
 Am I just engaged on making pretty images for public consumption?

 This is a subject I will be covering at some length in my thesis as its an issue I feel we’re glossing over somewhat in archaeology.
 Creating 3D models of objects and landscapes is certainly in vogue at the moment, and every unit or department has someone doing it somewhere.
 The specific issue however is what are we doing with all this new information?
 Does it serve a purpose or are we merely creating these things to dangle in front of the general public and stand back as it briefly becomes a hot topic?

 This is a subject that I touched on in my masters dissertation where I attempted to push the envelope out beyond merely making a pretty 3D model and create something that can actually be useful or would have purpose.
 My main concern is that of storage more than anything else.
 We are in danger of being swamped by a deluge of images, 3D models of sites and artefacts that all need digital curation lest they be rendered obsolete by storage media failure or software and hardware advances.